skmpf/seedbox/README.md

 An automated movie collection manager that downloads movies from Usenet or torrents, organizes them, and keeps them updated.
 [More information](https://github.com/linuxserver/docker-radarr)

-### Readeck (optional)

-A simple web application that lets you save the precious readable content of web pages you like and want to keep forever.
-[More information](https://codeberg.org/readeck/readeck)

 ### Sonarr

 An automated TV series collection manager that downloads TV shows from Usenet or torrents, organizes them, and keeps them updated.
 [More information](https://github.com/linuxserver/docker-sonarr)

-### Uptime Kuma (optional)

-A self-hosted monitoring tool that keeps track of the uptime status of your services and websites.
-[More information](https://github.com/louislam/uptime-kuma)

-### Watchtower

-A service that automatically updates running Docker containers to the latest available versions.
-[More information](https://github.com/containrrr/watchtower)

-### ZeroTier (optional)

-A VPN service that provides secure and private connections to your devices.
-[More information](https://github.com/zerotier/ZeroTierOne)